This appendix presents the same information available in the Tool

 list of patterns.
 Each pattern may contain any of the wild-cards

-described under `string match' (see section Manipulate strings: string).
-If a patlist argument is the word default,
+described under `string match' (see section Manipulate strings: string

 the corresponding body will be evaluated if no patlist